maherkhan-builds/homework-learning-integrity-ai/README.md

 Hint: Consider how the variable changes when...
 Checkpoint: Explain why you chose this formula.
 Reflection: What did you learn from this approach?

-## Tech Stack
+## Tools Used

-- React
-- TypeScript
-- Gemini (reasoning + structured prompt layer)
+•	Gemini + aistudio.google (ideation+Prompting)
-- Google AI Studio
-- Google Stitch (UI prototyping)
+•	Google Stitch (UI design and prototyping)
+•	Google Opal (UI design and prototyping)
+•	Replit (UI design and prototyping)
+•	Base44 (UI design and prototyping)
+•	Google AI Studio (Gemini 2.5 Flash)
+•	React + TypeScript
-- Material Design
+•	Material Design principles
 ---

 ## Time to Build